Confidence = Feeling good about yourself and your abilities.

 When you get clear on your strengths and utilize them more, you’ll begin by finding you are more effective in your work.
 Even more than that, as you get better at doing the things you are already good at, you’ll see stronger relationships and more enjoyment at work.

 Question: What is one of the strengths you already have and use daily?

 Fundamental to successful leadership is the formation of a heightened level of self-awareness.
-Sadly, too many managers spend more time finger pointing than doing introspective reflection.
+Sadly, too many managers spend more time finger-pointing than spending time doing introspective reflection.
 It is when you spend time curiously exploring what is going on in our minds and bodies, that we are better able to respond to the intricacies of running an organization.